rbair23/W3C-Work/Oracle IoT Cloud Service - Webhooks.md

 The registration mechanism implicitly performs a message subscription.

-Messages are *sent* to the IoT Cloud Service via a REST API or by using Oracle's open source device client libraries, which are available for multiple platforms.
+Messages are **sent from the device to the cloud** to the IoT Cloud Service via a REST API or by using Oracle's open source device client libraries, which are available for multiple platforms.
 Messages are sent as an array of JSON objects.
 A type field identifies the type of each message.

 The message payload can contain a single event or can aggregate multiple messages.
 Multiple messages in a single payload are typically used when the connected device provides gateway functionality, i.e. when it aggregates messages from several connected devices.

-The same mechanism is also used to send messages **from the Cloud to the device**, where messages are passed in the response payload of a message.
+The same mechanism is also used to send messages **from the cloud to the device**, where messages are passed in the response payload of a message.

 The REST API endpoint for sending messages is described in more detail at https://docs.oracle.com/en/cloud/paas/iot-cloud/iotrq/op-iot-api-v2-messages-post.html